-Meets the Financial Literacy Requirement beginning with the 2020-2021 SY.
+Meets the Financial Literacy Requirement.

 Economics is the social science that deals with matters relating to the efforts of people attempting to make use of resources in the production and consumption of goods and services.
 Since peoples' wants are unlimited but their resources are limited, the problem of scarcity must be visited.
 In short, economics is all about choices.